MCLCoreTeam/MCL-explorer/README.md

 npm: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-It is also required to have the latest version of the Galilel (https://github.com/Galilel-Project/galilel) desktop wallet daemon running in the background.
+It is also required to have the latest version of the MarmaraCL (https://github.com/MCLCoreTeam/MarmaraCL-explorer/) desktop wallet daemon running in the background.
 It is recommended to set this up before beginning to set up the explorer so that it syncs by the time you need it.